Baphomet42/Data-Packs/README.md

     + Creates a deadly laser
     + Can be redirected with Discouragement Redirection Cube
     + Used to activate Thermal Discouragement Receptacle
++ *Portal Spawner*
+    + Device to create portals (in the early levels of both games)
+    + When powered, creates a portal that will link to the closest player's portals
+    + To create: place a portal with a Portal Gun, then use the `Select Tool` to convert it into a spawner
+        + The spawner will spawn portals of the same color, link number, and type
+    + Link to a power source using the `Link Tool`
 + *Power Wire*
     + Optional feature that can connect buttons to doors (and other powerable equipment)
         + All linking is done with the `Link Tool` and is not affected in any way by power wire